joeygeofrey/IAC-CloudFormation-deploy-web-app/README.md

 ## Deliverables

-Diagram: You'll start with a architecture diagram that visually describes your infrastructure and your CloudFormation template.
+Diagram: An architecture diagram that visually describes your infrastructure and your CloudFormation template.

-CloudFormation Template: Interpret the diagram and develop a matching CloudFormation Template with necessary scripts.
+CloudFormation Template: Interpret the diagram and develop a matching CloudFormation Template with necessary resources.

 ### Udagram Architecture Diagram